Parkbeomjin/Anti-Drowning-System-for-Long-Range-Drivers/README.md

 workspace.xml
 There are eye recognition.imls.
 I want you to organize the folder like this.

 All of the py files used openCV lane recognition examples.
-The size of the file is so large that if you want a code or file, please contact loreal97@naver.com
+Also, we used keras for eye recognition However, the size of this file is so large that if you want to receive a code or file, please contact loreal97@naver.com